Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 And of course, reality trailed behind them, slowly lumbering closer and closer.
 And when reality finally caught up, it showed them the consequences of breaking those rules.
 As 2018 brought everything crashing down, the floodgates were bared open for scams and widespread market manipulation.
 Once again, crypto was forced to relearn the lessons that traditional finance had long ago internalized.

 ## Why it mattered
 Today, with the dust having settled and the ICO bubble now an awkward memory, we can reexamine its battle cries with more clarity.
-Did people really care about <RULES AROUND CAPITAL FORMATION>?
-It's hard to know.
-I don't see those folks still clamoring for it today in 2019.
-It doesn't seem to have had that effect.
+Did people really care about accredited investor laws, onerous disclosures and AML/KYC requirements?
+Many commentators [rallied](https://messari.substack.com/p/securities-law-and-crypto-unqualified) [against](https://vinnylingham.com/democratizing-crypto-investing-133f3108ecb6) [them](http://averagejoecrypto.com/crypto-accredited-investors-fix-rules/) during the run-up, but this too was probably just part of the paradigm of Frenzy.
+I don't see much clamoring for this in 2019.

 It seems more likely that the longer-lasting wake of the ICO bubble are the ripples of income inequality, our technological uncertainty and malaise, the lack of social mobility, and the deep desire for the world to change and improve faster.